 In brief, the following components should be covered in discussion: How do your results relate to the original question or objectives outlined in the Introduction section (what/how)?
-Do you provide interpretation scientifically for each of your results or findings presented (why)?
+Do you provide interpretation scientifically for each of your results or findings presented (why, scientifically)?
 Are your results consistent with what other investigators have reported (what else)?
 Or are there any differences?

-3.8.
-Conclusions
+3.8 Guideline for Writing Conclusions

 Conclusions should only answer the objectives of research.
+Do not discus again here.
 Tells how your work advances the field from the present state of knowledge.
-Without clear Conclusions, reviewers and readers will find it difficult to judge the work, and whether or not it merits publication in the journal.
+Without clear conclusions, reviewers and readers will find it difficult to judge the work, and whether or not it merits publication in the journal.
 Do not repeat the Abstract, or just list experimental results.
 You should also suggest future experiments and/or point out those that are underway.

-3.9.
-Acknowledgment
+3.9 Guideline for Writing Acknowledgment